anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_3 title='Responses and status handling between pledge and registrar-agent' artwork-align="left"}
 The content of the response objects is defined by the voucher {{RFC8366}} and the certificate {{RFC5280}}.

+The registrar-agent MAY optionally use TLS to protect the communication as outlined in {{exchanges_uc2_1}}.

 The registrar-agent provides the information via distinct pledge endpoints as following.